MD-Anower/Graduation-Project-My-Notes-Pad-Android/README.md

 My Notes Pad is a simple note book app.
 Unlike other services, My Notes Pad is free and open source.
 My Notes Pad for Android is a companion app.
-Easily You can use it just install [install](https://github.com/MD-Anower/Graduation-Project-My-Notes-Pad-Android/raw/main/app/release/app-release.apk) it and use it.
+Easily You can use it just [install](https://github.com/MD-Anower/Graduation-Project-My-Notes-Pad-Android/raw/main/app/release/app-release.apk) it and use it.

 <!---